ferromir/bluestreak/README.md

 **Why steps matter:** Without idempotent steps, a workflow that crashes and retries might create duplicate users, charge credit cards twice, or send multiple emails.
 Steps prevent this by caching results.

+**Storage:** Step outputs are stored in a separate `steps` collection with a compound index on `(workflowId, stepId)`, allowing workflows to have unlimited steps without hitting MongoDB document size limits.

 ### Sleep - Durable Delays

 Sleep lets workflows pause for arbitrary durations without consuming resources: